Register your apps for Facebook authentication with Mobile Services

 Navigate to the Facebook Developers website and sign-in with your Facebook account credentials.

-(Optional) If you have not already registered, click Apps then click Register as a Developer, accept the policy and follow the registration steps.
+(Optional) If you have not already registered, click My Apps then click Register as a Developer, accept the policy and follow the registration steps.

-Choose a unique name for your app, select Apps for Pages, click Create App and complete the security check.
+Type a unique Display name for your app, choose Apps for Pages under Category, then click Create App ID and complete the security check.
 This takes you to the developer dashboard for your new Facebook app.

 Type the URL of your mobile service in Site URL, then click Save Changes.

 Click Show, provide your password if requested, then make a note of the values of App ID and App Secret.

 Click the Advanced tab, type the URL of your mobile service appended with the path /login/facebook in Valid OAuth redirect URIs, then click Save Changes.